yoko-vicky/Pets-Magazine/README.md

 - Use Postgres as a database
 - MVP of the full product (with the full graphical design but only basic features that can be easily extended in the future)

-The video description for this project is [here](https://youtu.be/BkQgvo3dxWE).

 A list of commonly used resources that I find helpful is listed in the acknowledgments.

 ## Table of Contents